eXascaleInfolab/bench-vldb20/README.md

 ```bash
     $ mono TestingFramework.exe -alg mvexport -d airq -scen miss_perc
 ```
-**Note**: You need to run each scenario seperately on one or multiple datasets.
+**Note**: You need to run each scenario separately on one or multiple datasets.
 Each time you execute one scenario, the `Results` folder will be overwritten with the new files.

 6. Additional command-line parameters
 ```bash